mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/ios.md

 ## Upload your certificate

 You upload your certificate to the Vonage servers by making a POST request.
-The iOS Push Certificate Uploading Tool, available on [GitHub](https://github.com/nexmo-community/ios-push-uploader), does so with a user interface.
+The iOS Push Certificate Uploading Tool, available on [GitHub](https://github.com/nexmo-community/ios-push-uploader), does so with a web interface.
 Either of the following methods needs your Vonage Application ID.
 It can be obtained from the [dashboard](https://dashboard.nexmo.com/voice/your-applications).

 ### Using the Upload Tool

 To use the tool you will need to run it locally or deploy it.
 You can follow the the instructions in the GitHub project's [README](https://github.com/nexmo-community/ios-push-uploader#running-the-project).
 You will also need the private key for your Vonage Application.

-Once you have the tool running, enter your Vonage Application ID, private key file (located in nexmo application folder), and certificate file and click upload.
+Once you have the tool running, enter your Vonage Application ID, private key file, and certificate file and click upload.
 The status of your upload will be shown on the page once it is complete:

 ![iOS Push Certificate Uploading Tool success](/images/client-sdk/push-notifications/ios-push-uploader-success.png)